zolagonano/no-need-to-trust/src/chapter_6.md

 The future is not just about hiding transactions or messages; rather, it is about creating a decentralized ecosystem where users can interact, transact, and communicate freely, without fear that every action will be permanently recorded and analyzed.

-Privacy will no longer be an optional add-on—it will be built into the foundation of the next generation of decentralized networks.

 Many startups and projects are working on reducing the cost of ZK-Proofs, making interoperability and composability possible.
 For example, Silent Protocol, which is a startup that I have been working with in the past year, has built a framework named Economical Zero-Knowledge Execution Environment or EZEE for short, which solves the cost, composability, and compliance problem.